Underwatering Tradescantia: A Plant That Shows Wilt Dramatically

 Root-bound plant with insufficient soil volume to buffer moisture

-A Tradescantia that has filled its pot with roots has proportionally less soil left to hold water, so it dries out and wilts on a shorter cycle than its watering schedule was originally set up for.
-Roots visible at the drainage holes, or a plant that seems to need water much more often than it used to, point to the pot itself needing attention rather than the schedule.
+A Tradescantia that has filled its pot with roots has proportionally less soil left to hold water, so it dries out and wilts on a shorter cycle than its watering schedule was originally set up to handle.
+Roots visible at the drainage holes, or a plant that seems to need water much more often than it used to, point to the pot itself needing attention rather than a change to the watering schedule alone.

 Small hanging pot in a warm or breezy spot drying unusually fast

-Because the trailing stems look best cascading from height, Tradescantia is very commonly grown in hanging baskets, and a small hanging pot exposed to more air movement — plus often more light and heat than a shelf-bound pot — can dry out considerably faster.
-A watering interval that works for the same plant in a tabletop pot may be too infrequent once it's hung in a brighter, airier spot.
+Because the trailing stems look best cascading from height, Tradescantia is very commonly grown in hanging baskets, and a small hanging pot exposed to more air movement, plus often more light and heat than a shelf-bound pot receives, can dry out considerably faster as a result.
+A watering interval that works well for the same plant sitting in a tabletop pot may be too infrequent once it's hung in a brighter, airier spot near a window.

 How to Fix It